Polyregmon/office-network-lab/README.md

 ---

 ## How to Reproduce
-1. Clone the repo or download the documentation.
-2. Follow the Step-by-step.md guide for:
+1. Follow the Step-by-step.md guide for:
    - Network core setup
    - Firewall configuration
    - Wazuh server installation and agent setup
-3. Test and verify connectivity and security alerts.
+2. Test and verify connectivity and security alerts.

 ---